Acosta Sales & Marketing: Services

+The company supports brands across grocery, mass, club, convenience, and specialty channels.

 Leadership

 In 1956, Common & Company Food Brokers merged with Acosta.
 Robert "Hy" Albritton, who owned Common, became president and CEO of Acosta when Lou Acosta retired in 1959.

 In 1974 Hy Albritton retired and Delmer Dallas became company president.

 Former company president Delmer Dallas recruited Gary Chartrand from the Carnation Company in 1983.
 Chartrand was named president in 1993 and CEO, when Dallas retired in 1996.
 Two years later Chartrand was elected chairman of the board.

 On January 1, 2009, Gary Chartrand appointed Robert E. Hill Jr. as the company's president and CEO.

-Five senior-level executives at Acosta were selected as Progressive Grocer's 2014 Top Women in Grocery honorees.
-Acosta participates in the Network of Executive Women (NEW) to promote opportunities for women in the CPG industry.